bonaquaVDZ/KnowledgeVault/README.md

 # My Certificates

 Welcome to my repository of certifications.
 Below, you can find a brief description of each certificate that I've completed, along with their respective completion dates.
+Feel free to explore each certification by clicking on the links provided.

 ### Certificates Overview
 > [Blockchain A-Z: Build a Blockchain, a Crypto + ChatGPT Prize](https://www.udemy.com/course/build-your-blockchain-az/) - *In Progress* (2024-2025)